icancode-club/web/README.md

 You should see it spawn a server at [localhost:1111](http://localhost:1111).
 Here, you can view the site.
 It will also auto-update when changes are made.

 # 2. How do I change content?
 It depends on what you want to change.
-Because the majority of the site is static, you'll want to look in the `templates` folder for a corresponding `html` file.
-If the content is dynamic (e.g., a new promo) you will find that in the `content` directory as a `markdown` file.
+You will find most things in the `content` directory as a `markdown` file.

+If you are looking to change something like a phone number or address, look in the root directory for a file called `config.toml`.

+If you need to change some structure of the site, check out the `templates` directory.

+> Tip: search for text you want to change in order to easily find its source file.

 # 3. Where do I add media?
 Use the `static` folder for images, audio files, and other media.